rcpatrick/sat/README.md

 :	Requires `dmenu(1).` Allows interactive fuzzy-search input rather than manually typing sites and imagery codes.

+`-u,--url`

+:	Just print the URL of the image to stdout rather than opening it with mpv.

 ## BUGS

 Report any bugs to ray@raypatrick.xyz.